genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 will reflect this.
 You can configure each layout separately, and you cannot drag layout items from one layout into the other one.

 :::info
-This is just an example, you could have more than two layouts on a page or style them with a different method to the grid.
+This is just an example; you could have more than two layouts on a page or style them with a different method to the grid.
 :::

-### Adding Items Dynamically
+### Adding items dynamically

 This is an example of using the JavaScript API to add items onto the layout at runtime.
 Before reading this example you should familiarise yourself with the [API Section](#javascript-api).

-Say you want the user to be able to choose between three different types of items to be able to put onto the layout - a profile-management table, and a pie & column chart.
+Say you want the user to be able to choose between three different types of item tht can be put onto the layout - a profile-management table, and a pie & column chart.

 ```typescript
 // Can either create an element and initialise it completely using JavaScript